kineticstoolkit/kineticstoolkit_doc/src/timeseries_manipulating.md

 markers_copy
 ```

-Interestingly, [TimeSeries.copy()](api/kineticstoolkit.TimeSeries.copy.rst) has different arguments to select which attributes to copy.
+[TimeSeries.copy()](api/kineticstoolkit.TimeSeries.copy.rst) has different arguments to select which attributes to copy.
 For instance, if we want to create an empty TimeSeries, but with the same time and events as the source, we could use:

 ```{code-cell} ipython3
 markers_copy = markers.copy(copy_data=False, copy_data_info=False)